zewangnew/ICLtbx/README.md

 # ICLtbx
 This package includes various tools for computing voxelwise, cross-regional entropy, temporal coherence, correlation coefficient, mutual information.
 Many of these metrics have been extended to handle between-session and between-subject data.
 BEN, TCM, and CTCM have been included in the other repositories.
 Detailed instructions for running the code can be found in readme.txt.
+Depending on your OS and gcc, you may need to choose an older version compiled with gcc 7x or 8x.

 References for BEN:
 1. Z Wang, Y Li, AR Childress, JA Detre, Brain entropy mapping using fMRI, Plos one 2014, 9 (3), e89948